Telling your admissions story

 The college admissions process can be long and grueling.
-How can we make it easier for someone to share their story on our platform?
+How can we encourage someone to share this journey on our platform?

 AdmitSee is an early-stage edtech startup where college students upload their application materials (test scores, grades, personal statements) for high schoolers to access as points of reference during the admissions process.
 In order to provide value, we need college students to submit as much material as they can.